Definition of Artificial Intelligence

 - 1950 — Alan Turing Introduced the Turing Test to determine whether a machine can think and respond logically to questions like a human without any distinction.

-- 1956 — The term Artificial Intelligence was coined by John McCarthy at the Dartmouth Conference.
+- 1956 — The term Artificial Intelligence was coined by John McCarthy in the Dartmouth Conference.

-- – 1960 — Psychologist Frank Rosenblatt’s work on perception lead to the development of the Mark 1 Perception regarded as the first computer that learned skills by trial and error.
+- 1960 — Psychologist Frank Rosenblatt’s work on the perception lead to the development of the Mark 1 Perception regarded as the first computer that learned skills by trial and error.

 3. Sub-sections of AI

 Machine Learning — An Approach to Achieve Artificial Intelligence